vfp9/intl/readme.md

 ### `SYS(3005, nLocaleID)`

 `SYS(3005)` sets the Locale ID, used by ole automation and ole controls.
-Here are the locales in VFP:
+Here are the 语言环境 in VFP:

 | `nLocaleID` | Language |
 | --------- | ----- |